 Document Action Items and Assign Them

-A good team meeting template also leaves room to document action items within the meeting notes.
-If you want tasks from your meeting to get accomplished, make sure you note those action items!
+A good team meeting template also leaves room to document action items within the meeting notes or meeting minutes.
+If you want tasks from your meeting to get accomplished, make sure you note those action items.

 Upskill Your Team

-While it's not efficient to spend the majority of team meeting time mentoring and coaching, the occasional deep dive into data, learnings, or strategy can be of major benefit.
-Team meetings aren't just for giving status updates, they're to help the team learn and grow together.
+While it's not efficient to spend the majority of team meeting time mentoring and coaching every week, the occasional deep dive into data, learnings, or strategy can be of major benefit to long-term company success.
+Team meetings aren't just for giving status updates on a project, they're to help the team learn and grow together.
 Keep an eye out for opportunities to upskill everyone.

 Let your team know you value their time.
-Endless meetings not only take up time, they suck the energy out of team members, disrupting their productivity for hours afterward.
-Try to schedule meetings in clusters to minimize disruption, and then end them early when you can.
+Endless meetings not only take up time, they suck the energy out of team members, disrupting employee productivity for hours afterward.
+For productive meetings, try to schedule meetings in small clusters on specific days of the week to minimize disruption, and then end them early when you can.

 At Hugo, we use a Ten Percent Rule, giving employees only 4 hours of total meeting time per week.
-This self-imposed scarcity of meeting time ensures that ever second is used wisely.
+This self-imposed scarcity of meeting time ensures that every second is used wisely.

 Get your team meeting template